|Fate is a funny thing: As a Ph.D.

 |Green Manufacturing: Our goal is to be as earth friendly as

-other methods or products but we feel obligated to hold ourselves to the
+methods or products but we feel obligated to hold ourselves to the

-same unyielding high standards as we hold our
+same unyielding high standards as we hold our products.

-use organic grains when possible and clean our equipment with citric acid
+organic grains when possible and clean our equipment with citric acid

-solutions to both keep industrial chemicals away from
+solutions to both keep industrial chemicals away from product and to

-flavoring, or texturizing.
-We are committed to providing you with
+texturizing.
+We are committed to providing you with what God and

-wines prior to distilling using a passive solar system.
-We heat
+prior to distilling using a passive solar system.
+We heat our facilities